Refrigerator Water Filter Problems & How to Fix Them

 Why does my water taste bad right after changing the filter?

-This is normal.
-New carbon filters release harmless carbon fines and trapped air.
-Flush 2–3 gallons through the dispenser and the taste will clear within 24 hours.
+This is normal across all brands.
+Flush 2–3 gallons and taste will clear within 24 hours.

-How do I reset the filter light on my Whirlpool fridge?
+How do I reset the filter light on my refrigerator?

 Is cloudy water after a filter change safe to drink?